eBardX/XestiMonitors/README.md

 ### <a name="motion_monitors">Motion Monitors</a>

-XestiMonitors also provides four monitor classes that you can use to obtain raw and processed motion measurements from the device:
+XestiMonitors provides four monitor classes that you can use to obtain raw and processed motion measurements from the device:

 * [AccelerometerMonitor][accelerometer_monitor] to monitor the device’s
   accelerometer for periodic raw measurements of the acceleration along the